 Located Seven & 1/2 miles of out of town on M-134.

 State Forest Campground - On Lake Huron - The State Forest Campground offers fabulous beaches along Lake Huron, plus, there are walking and ORV trails linked to the area.
-A quick six miles out of town, or about two miles away from Crane Cove along M-134 to this pretty place.
+A quick six miles out of town, or about two miles away from Candlelite Cove along M-134 to this pretty place.

 Seymour Bay Beach - On Lake Huron - Yet another quiet little spot to pull off M-134 and dip your toes in the sand.
-Located on Lake Huron in Seymour Bay very close to Crane Cove.
+Located on Lake Huron in Seymour Bay very close to Candlelite Cove.

 For additional information & reservations: